-A SNAPSHOT OF CORONAVIRUS COVERAGE BY ALTERNATIVE PRESS COAST TO COAST
+A SNAPSHOT OF CORONAVIRUS COVERAGE BY ALTERNATIVE PRESS COAST TO COAST | DigBoston

 “Now we’re faced with the whole reason why I started this, which is that I thought we were going to have a disaster in the Triangle,” says Day One Disaster Relief’s Jil Christensen.
 “And now we do.”

-City Paper (Charlestown)
+City Paper (Charleston)

 Charleston restaurant owners urge SC lawmakers to suspend taxes over worries about coronavirus losses